 Furthermore, many professors realize that courses with enough time to cover additional post-Baroque works are a great way to engage students in worldview discussions.
 For instance, professors may use TMAHA to form an art history “framework” up through the Renaissance.
 Then, students can build on this foundation by focusing their research papers on later modern and contemporary periods.
-This allows for personalized expansion of TMAHA’s more limited emphasis on post-Baroque works.
+This allows for the personalized expansion of TMAHA’s more limited emphasis on post-Baroque works.

-Essentially, TMAHA is customizable in innumerable ways, whether or not a professor chooses to use the companion teacher guide.
+Overall, TMAHA is customizable in innumerable ways, whether or not a professor chooses to use the companion teacher guide.

 How can we purchase Textbooks, and are bulk discounts available?